By Wendy Stoltz / Last Modified On January 15, 2023

 - In a stand mixer (or using a hand mixer) add the white rice flour, tapioca flour, potato starch (not flour), millet flour, xanthan gum, baking powder, and salt.
 See below for other flour options.
 Turn the mixer on low and mix until all the dry ingredients are combined.

-- Turn the mixer off, scrap down the sides of the bowl, and cover the dough with a light towel.
+- Turn the mixer off, scrape down the sides of the bowl, and cover the dough with a light towel.
 Let the dough rise for 1 hour in a warm place.
-If you are in a colder environment, you can use your oven on a low setting or use the "proof" setting.
+If you are in a colder environment, use your oven on a low setting or the "proof" setting.

-- Using oiled hands, gently spread the dough into a 10X13 rectangle. dough will be about ½ inch thick once spread.
-Try not to press on the dough too hard or you'll release the air pockets.
+- Using oiled hands, gently spread the dough into a 10X13 rectangle.
+The dough will be about ½ inch thick once spread.
+Do not press on the dough too hard, or you'll release the air pockets.

 - Brush the top of the dough with ¼ cup of melted butter, leaving about ½ inch around the edges butter-free.
 Mix cinnamon and sugar and sprinkle the cinnamon-sugar mixture over the butter, still leaving ½ inch around the edges.

-- Using the edge of the parchment or wax paper, slowly roll the dough towards you.
-Continue to tuck and roll the dough toward you, until you reach the bottom and you have a dough log.
+- Using the edge of the parchment or wax paper, slowly roll the dough toward you.
+Continue tucking and rolling the dough toward you until you reach the bottom and have a dough log.

-- Using a knife sprayted with oil, slice the dough log in half, than quarters, and finally thirds until you have 12 even slices.
+- Using a knife sprayed with oil, slice the dough log in half, then quarters, and finally, thirds until you have 12 even slices.

-- Using your knife or your oiled spatula, transfer the cinnamon roll slices to a well oiled 9X13 pan.
+- Transfer the cinnamon roll slices to a well-oiled 9X13 pan using your knife or oiled spatula.
 Cover the pan with a light towel and let rise for 30 minutes.
 Once the cinnamon rolls have risen, pre-heat the oven to 350 degrees F.

-- Bake for 20-22 minutes, or until the cinnamon rolls start to brown and the center is cooked through.
+- Bake for 20-22 minutes until the cinnamon rolls start to brown and the center is cooked through.

 - Remove from the oven and let cool for 10-15 minutes.